martinnirtl/otel-demo/compose/README.md

 ## 3. Run the Demo

 Finally, we can run the demo.
+If you inspect the _docker-compose.yaml_ in this directory, you will find a OneAgent service defined, as we are going to use a containerized agent for this tutorial.
+So let's start our lovely OneAgent with `docker-compose up -d oneagent`.

+> Check out the [Dynatrace docs](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/docker/set-up-dynatrace-oneagent-as-docker-container/) if you want to learn more about running the OneAgent in Docker.

-To allow the database to initialize, start Redis and Mongo DB first via `docker compose up -d mongo redis`.
+Next, we start Redis and Mongo DB via `docker compose up -d mongo redis`.
+The database will get initialized at the first startup.
 After some seconds you can check their status via `docker compose ps` and you should see both containers up and running:

 ![Settings Distributed Tracing](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dockercompose-ps-redismongo.png)

-Afterwards, we can run the other containers with `docker-compose up -d`.
+Afterwards, we can run all other containers with `docker-compose up -d`.
 Again, we can check the status of all containers with `docker-compose ps`:

 ![Settings Distributed Tracing](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dockercompose-ps-all.png)